front-end-intermediate/session-1/readme.md

 ## EXERCISE - Faking It!

-We added hashes to the nav links:
+Note the use of hashes in the navigation:

 `<a href="#watchlist">Watchlist</a>`

-These allow us to navigate to sections of the document marked up with the matching id:
+These allow us to navigate (`index.html#research`) to sections of the document marked up with the corresponding id:

 `<p id="watchlist">`

+Note that clicking on an hashed link doesn't refresh the page.
+This makes hashes an important feature for creating SPAs - they are used to load different content via AJAX from a server with no page refresh.

-We'll set up one of them, the Workbook link, to behave differently.
-This emulates a single page application (SPA).
+We'll set up our page emulate a single page application.
 ```js
 const sitewrap = document.querySelector('.site-wrap');
 const navTest = document.querySelectorAll('#main ul li a');